2021 Kerala Legislative Assembly election: Parties and alliances

+Left Democratic Front

 An alliance of centre-left to left-wing political parties, the LDF is currently in power.
-The coalition consists of CPI(M), CPI and several smaller parties.
+The coalition consists of CPI (Marxist), CPI, and several smaller parties.

+United Democratic Front (Kerala)

 It is an alliance of centrist to centre-left political parties in the state, founded by the prominent Congress party leader K. Karunakaran in 1978.

+National Democratic Alliance

 It is an alliance of right-wing parties.
 NDA Kerala unit was constituted in 2016.
-The coalition consists of Bharatiya Janata Party, Bharath Dharma Jana Sena and a variety of other smaller parties.
+The coalition consists of Bharatiya Janata Party, Bharath Dharma Jana Sena,All India Anna Dravida Munnetra Kazhagam and a variety of other smaller parties.

 Campaign

 On 28 February 2021, the Left Democratic Front (LDF) released its campaign slogan for the Assembly election, "Urappanu LDF" (Malayalam: ഉറപ്പാണ് LDF) which translates to "LDF for sure".
 The alliance released its manifesto on 19 March.

-The United Democratic Front (UDF) released their campaign slogan "Naadu Nannakan UDF" (നാട് നന്നാകാൻ UDF) which roughly translates to ‘UDF for Kerala’s Advancement'.
+The United Democratic Front (UDF) released their campaign slogan "Naadu Nannakan UDF" (നാട് നന്നാകാൻ UDF) which roughly translates to 'UDF for Kerala's Advancement'.
 The UDF released their election manifesto on 20 March 2020.

 The BJP- led National Democratic Alliance released their campaign slogan "Puthiya Keralam Modikkoppam" (Malayalam: പുതിയ കേരളം മോദിക്കൊപ്പം) which roughly translates to 'New Kerala with Modi.'
 BJP pledged to ban Love Jihad if elected to power.